 The tract lies partially within a flood prone area.
 The flood prone area shall be shown on an additional map sheet indicating the limits of inundation for a 100-year storm.
-All other lots within the limits of inundation shall be allowed only if the stream is rechanneled and/or the level of the lots is raised prior to recordation of the final map such that each lot has a buildable area. final map such that each lot has a buildable area above the level of inundation.
+All other lots within the limits of inundation shall be allowed only if the stream is rechanneled and/or the level of the lots is raised prior to recordation of the final map such that each lot has a buildable area above the level of inundation.